 Hoppock (1932), assisted by the National Vocational Guidance Association, located catalog descriptions of 18 college career courses in the early 1930s.
 These courses were offered in all kinds of colleges, e.g., two-year, liberal arts, professional, and in a wide variety of disciplines.
+In 1937, Hoppock and Tuxil (1938) analyzed 695 college catalogues and found that 85 career related courses were offered in 71 institutions, which revealed that considerably more career related courses were provided in 1937 than 1932.
 Later, Stevens and Hoppock (1956) surveyed 303 (about 33%) of schools in the 1952 American Council on Education directory of colleges and found career courses at 11 institutions.
 They provided brief descriptions of these courses and noted that five were taught by placement officers, five by professors, and one by a dean of women.
 They also noted that full academic credit was given for most of the courses.